Hello Andrea, Dirk and Klemens.

 Dirk: I started like most others with the classic Open Water dive training.
 While filming with an open circuit, the air bubbles mostly prevent close encounters with sharks and other pelagic animals or shoaling fish.
 For this reason, I changed two years ago to a closed circuit rebreather.
 With this device, you nearly become a part of the underwater world.
 Without making bubbles you can capture images which are impossible to get on an ordinary open circuit scuba regulator.
 For closed rebreather diving one must undergo the necessary training in order to operate the device accordingly.

-Klemens: Before I used my first video camera underwater I had already worked for more than 10 years in the diving industry and had logged several thousand dives.
+Klemens: Before I used my first video camera underwater I had already worked for more than 10 years in the diving industry and have met many filmmakers.
 I choose the equipment depending on the shoot and the subject required.
 With these factors in mind I evaluate what is the best set up to use like Nitrox, double tanks, Side Mount …